Gabriel-Kissin/water-dataset/README.md

 The idea of this notebook is to create a simple classification dataset as an alternative to iris and penguins.

-The classes are water types (river, lake etc), and various features are included in the dataset which can act as the basis for classification.
+The classes are fresh water types (river, lake, estuary etc).
+Various features are included in the dataset (e.g. oxygen and nitrate content in the sample), which can act as the basis for classification.